kasimeka/balatro-typist-mod/readme.md

 ## feature overview

 - toggling hand cards with `asdfgh...` keys
-- support for `qwerty` and `dvorak` keyboard layouts, where positional keys are kept consistent across both layouts and mnemonic keys aren't changed. (e.g. `asdf` to toggle the first four cards in qwerty translates to `aoeu` in dvorak, but `r` to reroll the shop or the boss blind stays `r` in both layouts)
-- support for keybind overrides, so you can change the default keybinds to your liking
-- any key to skip the splash screen and `space` to click any "play" or "continue" button, so a run can be started from game launch until the first blind with the `space` button only
-- cardarea keybind layers for selecting, moving, selling & using cards. these apply globally for
-  - consumables, accessed by holding `'`
-  - jokers, accessed by holding `[`
-  - pack cards, with no leader key
-  - the shop, with no leader key
-  - the hand, which is accessed
-    - by holding `/` everywhere for selection and movement of a single card
-    - by holding `shift+/` for multiselect in booster packs
-    - with no leader key for multiselect in rounds
 - a complete implementation of every action in every game state, with
   - `space` being generally the "proceed" button:
     - it plays the selected hand